 Hi, I'm a 23 year old Long Island raised lady who became a grown adult (aka: 6 years for undergrad and grad schooling) in Philly, home of squished pretzels and 'brotherly' love.
-I'm on the brink on finishing my degree in Physical Therapy and have traveled to the midwest for my final internship - a new, uncharted territory for me!
+I'm on the brink of finishing my degree in Physical Therapy and have traveled to the midwest for my final internship - a new, uncharted territory for me!
 I'm known to geek over anything anatomy or adaptive sports.
 You’ll find me stopping to pick flowers for my hair, living waist deep in my studies or spending the weekend cooking up a storm.
 My favorites are fruit, artsy things, wearing aprons and sprawling down on the ground instead of actual chairs.

 This is my place of inspirations, thoughts, and daily occurences.
 Enjoy.

 “I wanted to walk,” she says.
 Graced with tawny hair, high cheekbones, and chocolate-brown eyes, Mena, now 25, is a picture of youthful vitality if you overlook the tracheotomy scar where medics inserted a tube to oxygenate her collapsed lungs after the accident.
 “I looked into walking with braces, but they sucked the energy right out of me.
 I met with a doctor about stem-cell treatments, but that was costly and there was no guarantee.
 I gave up.
 I had to move on.”